 Hearing10/25/2021 at 09:00 AM in Department D at 600 East Broadway, Glendale, CA 91206; Jury TrialRead MoreRead Less

 Hearing10/14/2021 at 09:00 AM in Department D at 600 East Broadway, Glendale, CA 91206; Final Status ConferenceRead MoreRead Less

-DocketDeclaration (of demurring or moving party regarding meet and confer); Filed by ASO, LLC (Defendant)Read MoreRead Less
+DocketDeclaration (of Fredric J. Greenblatt Re Timeliness of Demurrer and Meet and Confer); Filed by ASO, LLC (Defendant)Read MoreRead Less

 DocketOSC-Failure to File Proof of Serv; Filed by CourtRead MoreRead Less